 - The database user should not be the database owner, but should be in the

-- Your database must be configured to use one of the following as collation set:
+- Your database must be configured to use the

 Your database should be configured to use snapshot mode for the transaction isolation level.
 To enable snapshot mode, run: